Explore the Latest Business Insights

 SharePoint is easily accessible from devices such as PCs, smartphones, tablets, etc. Users only need a stable internet connection and a web browser.
 It facilitates team communication by engagingly showcasing visuals and updates.

-Why Integrate Sharepoint with Salesforce?
-(Salesforce Limitations)
+Why integrate SharePoint with Salesforce?

 Salesforce is a robust CRM management application and offers a wide range of functionalities, but it also contains some limitations.
 Users may find challenges related to limited document storage, higher upgrade charges, etc. So, it is clear that companies who want to enhance productivity, have to adopt a system like SharePoint.

-1. File Upload Limitation
+1. File upload limitation

-2. Real-time Document Information
+2. Real-time document sync

-The changes made by the users in the local drive in Salesforce, do not get synced automatically.
+The changes made by the users in the local drive in Salesforce do not get synced automatically.
 The only thing users can do is upload or download, then replace it with the new version.
 It makes it difficult for teams to manage documents properly and delays the decision-making process.

-3. Basic Features Limitations
+3. Basic document management

-4. File Sharing Limitation
+4. File sharing limitation

-Salesforce only allows file sharing with a maximum of 2000 times.
+Salesforce only allows file sharing a maximum of 2000 times.
 The sharing count involves records, people, and group sharing.
 When the limit is exceeded, businesses have to create a public link for sharing.

-Prerequisites for Salesforce and SharePoint Integration
+Pre-requisites for Salesforce and SharePoint Integration

 To complete SharePoint Salesforce integration, businesses have to meet some requirements.
 It will ensure a seamless integration process.
 Here are the prerequisites that enterprises have to follow: